department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/product/Benefit payments and debts - Launch Go-No Go.md

 ---

-**Lihan**: Is monitoring and alerting configured and working as expected via Slack channel for payment history and debt alerts?
+**Tom**: Is monitoring and alerting configured and working as expected via Slack channel for payment history and debt alerts?
 - Answer:

 **Taylor**: are there any Sev1 bugs or accessibility issues outstanding?